-We wanted to find out more about this sub-genre and so went along to speak to Hiroshi Suzuki, who runs the Yatabe Arena, the world’s largest RC drifting circuit.
+We wanted to find out more about this sub-genre and so went along to speak to Hiroshi Suzuki, who runs the Yatabe Arena,

 Suzuki is a bit of a celebrity in this scene, having won the Japan RC Car Championship three times.
 His father had run a model shop so Suzuki grew up honing his skills with RC cars alongside his brother from dawn till dusk.

 Suzuki had an interesting training method in his youth.
 He would spray the floor with lubricant and then race over and over again on the surface.
 At first, it would be like the car was driving over ice, with absolutely no grip at all, but after some time, the surface would dry and the grip would start to come into its own.
 By remembering the sense of this difference in the grip, he was able to cultivate an outstanding sense of control.

 Now, our idea of playing with radio-controlled cars is probably something a bit like flying a kite on your day off in the park or by the river.
 But actually these days many parks don’t allow you to play with RC cars and it’s no longer something you can just do anywhere you like.
 RC cars themselves have now reached the point where they are too fast for taking for a drive around a public park.

 An Off-Road Buggy that Dances in the Air

 Before he had a proper circuit for RC cars, Suzuki used to race around on uneven roads.
 In this sense, RC cars started off-road.
 The cars racing along the dirt tracks and taking flying jumps off the hills are like the Nintendo car Excitebike in 3D!